Me Gusta (Anitta song): Production

 Musically, "Me Gusta" is a Latin pop and reggaeton song with some funk carioca and pagode baiano influences.
 Anitta and Cardi B perform in English and Spanish, while Myke Towers performs in the latter.
 In her verse, Cardi portrays her alter-ego "La Cardi" and references singer Shakira.

 Critical reception

 In GQ, Isaac Garrido called it "an ode to Brazilian rhythms and colors".
 He further added that Anitta's voice "merges with that of Cardi B, with whom she achieves a synergy that celebrates the Latin spirit and together they own the touches of hip-hop and rap, delivered in a melodic Spanglish", and praised Myke Towers' verse.

 Accolades

 Chart performance

-The song debuted on the Billboard Hot 100 chart of October 3, 2020, at number 91, making Anitta the first Brazilian artist to have an entry on the chart this decade.
+The song debuted on the Billboard Hot 100 chart of October 3, 2020, at number 91, making Anitta the first Brazilian artist to have an entry on the chart in the 2020s.
 It became Anitta's and Myke Tower's first entry on the US Billboard Hot 100.